jimcrews/crewsj.github.io/deploy-a-react-app-to-aws.md

-Motivation:

-1. **Learning**.
-The fastest and most effective way to learn anything is by doing it.
-Big companies don't use Heroku or Netlify to run their online businesses.
-AWS is a global supercomputer you can leverage at scale to do virtually anything you want.
-It’s broken down into Lego blocks of functionality that you can snap together in any configuration you want.
-Learning all the pieces, how to snap them together, take them apart, then snap them together again differently takes practice.

-2. **Value**.
-AWS is a pay-as-you-go service much like water or gas, you pay for what you use.
-In my experience, it's been worth it - so far only costing me a few dollars a month.
-Using free services from smaller hosting companies usually come with strict limits and lack of flexibility making it difficult to achieve your current/ future goals.
+Being proficient in a popular cloud platform is a good investment for the future, and essential for having a job title that has anything related to the word 'cloud'.
+So choosing AWS to build personal projects, I can hopefully learn more about the platform as well as whatever I'm using it for.
+There is a pretty steep learning curve, so getting started can be difficult.
+AWS can be a scary place due to the sheer size of it, and the always present danger of accidentally running up a massive bill (as has happened to many and well documented on hackernews)..
+But hopefully, by setting up Budgets and Alerts, and not ignoring any AWS emails, I'll avoid this.
+On to the project.

 ## Architecture

-*The following is the Architecture for the new blog*
+*The following is the Architecture for my new blog*

 ![Architecture Diagram](https://s3.ap-southeast-2.amazonaws.com/blog.crewsj.net/shared_images/architecture_diagram_01.png "Architecture Diagram")

 I want to drive website content via changes to external files, such as JSON and Markdown files.
 That way, I won't need to deploy React to S3 every time new content is added.
-This is especially important when working with a CDN like Cloudfront, as content is cached here which needs to be invalidated on every deployment.
+This is especially important when working with a CDN like Cloudfront, as content is cached there which needs to be invalidated on every deployment.

 For this first iteration I will pull the JSON and markdown using [Github Pages](https://pages.github.com/).
 JSON will describe each post, and will look like this: